NilavPatel/dotnet-onion-architecture/README.md

 ### Domain Layer:

 This layer is not dependent on any layer.
-This layer contains entities, enums, etc. related to the domain.
+This layer contains entities, enums, specifications etc. related to the domain.

 ### Application Layer:

 This layer contains business logic, services, service interfaces, repository interfaces, other third party library interfaces, request and response models.
 This layer is dependent on domain layer only.

 ### Infrastructure Layer: